 All placements are 12 months in duration, starting on the first Wednesday in August.
-Trainees starting their rotation in February would also rotate in August.
+Psychiatric supervisors change every 12 months, with the Educational Supervisor remaining the same throughout training.
+Trainees starting their rotation in February also rotate in August.

 Training Sites for Forensic Psychiatry